MurphyChen0413/data1030final_project/README.md

 This project develops a supervised machine learning pipeline to predict used-car prices in the UK market.
 Using a large public dataset of online vehicle listings, the project compares linear and nonlinear models and applies modern interpretability techniques to understand the drivers of price variation.

 ## Project Structure
+Project Structure
 ├── data/        # Raw and preprocessed datasets
-├── figures/ # Generated plots and visualizations
-├── results/ # Model predictions and evaluation outputs ├── report/ # Final project report (PDF)
+├── figures/     # Generated plots and visualizations ├── results/     # Model predictions and evaluation outputs ├── report/      # Final project report (PDF)
-├── src/ # Source code and analysis scripts
+├── src/         # Source code and analysis scripts ├── .gitignore
-├── .gitignore
 ├── LICENSE
 └── README.md